Hostiles (film): Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 71% based on 225 reviews, with a weighted average of 6.8/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 71% based on 224 reviews, with an average rating of 6.8/10.
 The website's critical consensus reads, "Hostiles benefits from stunning visuals and a solid central performance from Christian Bale, both of which help elevate its uneven story."
-On Metacritic, the film has a weighted average score of 65 out of 100, based on 41 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 65 out of 100, based on 41 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported filmgoers gave it an overall 72% positive score.

-Following its world premiere at the Telluride Film Festival, Sasha Stone of TheWrap, wrote of the audiences' reaction to the film, saying, "Riveted by the glorious storytelling of Hostiles, a few Telluride audience members burst into spontaneous applause as it built to its conclusion".
+Following its world premiere at the Telluride Film Festival, Sasha Stone of TheWrap wrote of the audiences' reaction to the film, saying, "Riveted by the glorious storytelling of Hostiles, a few Telluride audience members burst into spontaneous applause as it built to its conclusion".
 Todd McCarthy of The Hollywood Reporter wrote praise of the film and of the performance of Christian Bale, concluding that the film is an "estimable piece of work grounded by a fine-grain sensibility and an expertly judged lead performance".

-Most of the criticism of the movie was aimed at its writer/director, Scott Cooper.
-William Bibbiani of IGN said that Cooper wasted the talent of its actors and cinematographer in a "by-the-numbers storyline with a rather obvious message about how it's harder to be despicable to people after you get to know them".
-He went on to say, "Scott Cooper directs Hostiles with an eye for 'greatness' but the actual material simply isn't deep enough to justify the solemn presentation.
+William Bibbiani of IGN said that director Scott Cooper wasted the talent of its actors and cinematographer in a "by-the-numbers storyline with a rather obvious message about how it's harder to be despicable to people after you get to know them".
+He went on to say, "Scott Cooper directs Hostiles with an eye for 'greatness', but the actual material simply isn't deep enough to justify the solemn presentation.
 It's not entertaining, it's not illuminating, it's not even complicated.
 It's mostly just a bummer".

-The National Congress of American Indians (NCAI) lauded Hostiles for its "authentic representation of Native Peoples" and accurate rendition of Native American languages.

-Writing in The Atlantic, David Sims noted the film's "majestic photography", calling it "a handsome-looking western", but faulted the script for "seem[ing] less interested in character development" and was critical of the "harsh and uncompromising" tone of the film, describing its opening scenes as "gory, tough to watch, and short on dialogue, with Cooper intent on showing a world severely lacking in empathy."
+Writing in The Atlantic, David Sims noted the film's "majestic photography", calling it "a handsome-looking Western", but faulted the script for "seem[ing] less interested in character development" and was critical of the "harsh and uncompromising" tone of the film, describing its opening scenes as "gory, tough to watch, and short on dialogue, with Cooper intent on showing a world severely lacking in empathy."
+Godfrey Cheshire reviewed the film for RogerEbert.com wrote: "A film that's beautifully shot and acted, but also meandering, overlong and only sporadically focused on its central issues."

+Other response

+Jesse Wente, a First Nations culture critic and the director of film programmes for the Toronto International Film Festival (TIFF), believed Hostiles was deeply racist and asked TIFF not to show it.
+After TIFF went ahead with it, Wente resigned.

+The National Congress of American Indians (NCAI) lauded Hostiles for its "authentic representation of Native peoples" and accurate rendition of Native American languages.